It has been a long wait (far too long, in fact, more on that soon), but I finally have my new 2019 Oura ring wearable.

 We'll get to whether that claim is true later in this review.
-But if that statement still doesn't answer the question of what exactly the Oura Ring is, let me try:
+However, if that statement still doesn't answer the question of what exactly the Oura ring is, let me try:

-The Oura Ring is a ring sized health, fitness and sleep wearable that utilises cutting edge technology to accurately show the wearer how they slept, the state of their health, their activity levels amongst other things.
-The waterproof ring fits on a finger of your choice and syncs to your smartphone where the Oura Ring app reveals all this data in beautiful displays.
+Oura is a ring-sized wearable for tracking health, fitness and sleep.
+It utilizes cutting-edge technology to accurately show the wearer how they slept, the state of their health and their activity levels amongst other things.
+The waterproof ring fits on the finger of your choice and syncs to your smartphone where the Oura app reveals all this data in beautiful displays.

-Think of an Oura Ring as a Fitbit that goes on your finger.
-Except the Oura Ring doesn't have any buttons or screens, and the data the Oura Ring collects seems to be much more accurate than wrist based wearables (well this is true for the sleep and body data, activity data not so much, but we'll cover that later).
+Think of Oura as a Fitbit that goes on your finger.
+Except that the Oura ring doesn't have any buttons or screens, and the data the Oura ring collects seems to be much more accurate than wrist-based wearables.
+(Well, this is true for the sleep and body data.
+However, for the activity data . . . not as much, but we'll cover that later).

 The ring has the following sensors:

 From these sensors, the ring is able to accurately measure: